MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 | Designers                          | Create user-centric design for product interfaces.    | 1-2      |
 | Other                              | Diverse roles such as QA, DevOps, etc.                | 5-10     |

+**NB**: the roles and number of peoples above are in my experience more common in more *product* oriented companies, whilst at other companies some of these roles may have different names, or be more centralized.

+#### Overview of what each person is in charge of:

 * **Area Leads / Engineering Directors**: These folks are the true visionaries of the team, setting the high-level agenda based on the company's grand objectives.
-Depending on the company's mood, they might share the limelight with the CTO or VP of Engineering.
+Depending on the company's mood, they might share the limelight with the CTO or VP of Engineering / Product.

 * **Engineering Managers**: Ah, the coaches, the mentors, the team's cheerleaders, if you will.
 They're all about optimizing the execution of things and have a bizarre fascination with reducing the infamous "technical debt."
-Some ultra-hip Data Science-focused companies might even sport a peculiar variant known as the "Data Science Manager."
+Some more Data Science-focused companies might even sport a peculiar variant known as the "Data Science Manager."

 * **Product Managers**: The gatekeepers of vision and roadmap.
 They hold no formal power but are expected to herd cats (read: teams and people) to get things done.
 Getting folks aligned and doing what they want?
-Just another day in the sweat spot.
+Just another day in the sweet spot.

 * **Data Scientists**: The wizards, the data wranglers, the folks who make magic happen with data.
 They casually throw around terms like ML, LLMs, and AI, but deploying?
 Well, that's not always their cup of tea.
 Many of them prefer cozying up to Jupyter notebooks.
 Some companies even call them "AI Engineers," "ML Engineers," or the trendy "Generative AI Engineers."
 And hey, have you heard of the mystical "[Decision Scientist](https://chds.hsph.harvard.edu/approaches/what-is-decision-science/)"?
 No one's quite sure what makes them different from regular Data Scientists, but it's a mystery we're not solving today.